seankql/project-spendwise/README.md

 ### Chongmin-Bai:

 Student Number: 1004986599.
-Responsible for general backend-end development, including backend logic for manual entry of transactions, automatic entry of transaction of Plaid API, Setting up Celery worker for async jobs and Setting up Sentry for Error Logging.
+Responsible for general backend-end development, including backend logic for manual entry of transactions, automatic entry of transaction of Plaid API, Setting up Bee-Queue for async jobs and Setting up Sentry for Error Logging.

 ### Matthew Melchior